 2- To be a published author.
 In order to do that, I need to devote focused chunks of time each day to writing, and not just writing in my journal, or even here on my blog.
 I need to select one of the three writing projects I have on the back burner, and focus on just one of them until it either starts to sprout real potential, or proves it is not truly compelling.
 My plan is to work on one book draft for four weeks, and only then evaluate my progress toward the ultimate multi-month goal.

 3- To be a published illustrator.
 Again, this is where study and practice come in.
 I love the illustration shorthand used by illustrators like E. H. Shepard of Winnie the Pooh and Wind in the Willows fame.
 When I take the time to actually copy one of his illustrations in my own sketchbook, I learn so much more than I would by simply studying it visually.
-Of course the only way to make this skill my own is through practice, practice, practice, by “cutting down a lot of trees”.
-Truth be told, I already own enough sketchbooks and pads of paper– no more vegetation need sacrifice itself in my name.
-All I need to do now is begin in earnest, every day.
+Of course the only way to make this skill my own is through practice, practice, practice.
+Truth be told, I already own enough empty sketchbooks and blank pads of paper– no more vegetation need sacrifice their lives in my name.
+All I need now is begin in earnest, every day.

 Three wishes, three activities that will give me joy, and that are simple to do.
 All that stands (and has ever stood) in my way is Impatience and Unreasonable Timelines.
 The goals have always been fine– the timelines, not so much.

 Encouragement and evaluation don’t mix.

 My life-long journey toward these three goals has been stumbling at best because I have tried to encourage myself while at the very same moment I was evaluating my progress.